Divorcing from Metalama

-Review the changes in your repo and commit them to your new branch.
-Do not merge yet, you are not done!
+Review the changes in your repository and commit them to your new branch.
+Do not merge yet, you're not done!

 Step 7.
 Remove any reference to Metalama

-So far, your code base no longer needs to be processed by the Metalama compiler.
-If you build the repo at this point indeed, the plain Microsoft compiler will be used instead.
+At this point, your code base no longer requires processing by the Metalama compiler.
+If you build the repository now, the standard Microsoft compiler will be used instead.
 However, your code base still contains references to the Metalama libraries.
 Removing them can be a tedious process.

-Metalama does not currently provide a way to automatically remove fabrics and aspect custom attributes from your code.
-Therefore, we recommend to:
+Currently, Metalama does not provide a way to automatically remove fabrics and aspect custom attributes from your code.
+Therefore, we recommend:

-- edit all aspects to turn them into plain custom attributes,
+- Editing all aspects to turn them into plain custom attributes,